let-def/lrgrep/FUTURE.md

   - Maybe we don't need DFA at all, runtime matching performance might be sufficient with an NFA?
 We can experiment if DFA size becomes problematic.
   - Keeping an NFA will help implementing the **correct capture semantics**.
 - The automaton we produce is not optimized at the moment.
 Some dead branches could be cleaned up, and a minimization algorithm will help (an extension of Valmari to "partial transition functions", or some heuristics applied either on the NFA or the DFA)

+### Datastructures

+Play a bit with various datastructures for representing finite sets.
+Right now we only use Menhir's `CompressedBitSet`.
+Idea to test:
+- `CoBitSet` (WIP) might improve performance when we deal with a lot of complementation
+- a mix between `CompressedBitSet` and Patricia trie might help with large sparse sets